Asinisi Fina Opio

-Asinisi Fina Opio is a Ugandan Biomedical Scientist, researcher and a professor at Bishop Stuart University.
+Asinisi Fina Opio is a Ugandan biomedical scientist, researcher and a professor at Bishop Stuart University.
 Fina is a member of the Council of Science and Technology, The Indian Phytopathological Society, the Agricultural Technical Committee, and the African Crop Science Society.

 Early life and career

-In 1979, Asinisi Opio obtained her Master of Science (M.Sc) rom the University of Nairobi located in Kenya, and in 1992 while at the Sokoine University of Agriculture, she obtained a Doctorate Of philosophy (PhD) in Plant Pathology.
+In 1979, Asinisi Opio obtained her M.Sc from the University of Nairobi, and in 1992 while at the Sokoine University of Agriculture, she obtained a PhD in plant pathology.